Joel Fitzgibbon: 2015 proposed abolition of Hunter

 In 2015 the Australian Electoral Commission announced plans to abolish the federation seat of Hunter.
 Due to changing populations, overall New South Wales was to lose a seat while Western Australia was to gain an extra seat.
 Electors in the north of Hunter were to join New England.
-The roughly 40 percent remainder were to become part of Paterson, with the Liberal margin calculated to be notionally reduced from 9.8 to just 0.5 points as a result.
-Since the Commission's guidelines require it to preserve the names of original electorates where possible, the commission proposed renaming Charlton to Hunter.
+The roughly 40 per cent remainder were to become part of Paterson, with the Liberal margin calculated to be notionally reduced from 9.8 to just 0.5 points as a result.
+Since the commission's guidelines require it to preserve the names of original electorates where possible, the commission proposed renaming Charlton to Hunter.

 The final plan, however, saw Charlton abolished, with Hunter pushed slightly eastward to absorb much of Charlton's former territory.
 While most of the new Hunter's voters come from the old Charlton, as previously mentioned, Commission guidelines required the name of Hunter to be retained.
 The Labor incumbent for Charlton, Pat Conroy, opted to contest neighbouring Shortland in order to allow Fitzgibbon to contest the new Hunter.